SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I turn over and do my best to fall asleep.

-As I lay there right before falling asleep, I only have one question on my mind.
+As I lie there right before falling asleep, I only have one question on my mind.

 *Do I have a crush on Pinkie?*